Click here to see pictures

 since 1977 and has a background in animal training, nutrition, and animal

 health care.
 She graduated from California State University at Chico with

-a bachelor of arts degree in animal behavior.
+honors and holds a bachelor of arts degree in animal behavior.

 Debbie "The Rat Lady” Ducommun with hairless rat Moses.